When a Cold Becomes Bronchitis

 If you have a dry cough and cough up little to no mucus, your doctor may prescribe a cough medicine to suppress your cough.
 He or she may also prescribe an expectorant to help loosen mucus so it can be more easily coughed up.

-Because viruses cause most cases of bronchitis, antibiotics will not be useful or necessary.
+Because viruses cause most cases of bronchitis, antibiotics will not usually be useful or necessary.
 Exceptions would be bronchitis caused by a bacterial infection or bronchitis in a person who has impaired lung function.

 How Can I Avoid Getting Bronchitis?